 By focusing on immediate capacity needs due to regional population growth, the District reduced the planning-level construction estimate by $10.2M for the Wilson Creek Regional Wastewater Treatment Plant Expansion.
 The project is using an alternate delivery method to leverage the value engineering that contractors can bring to the design process.
 In addition, an evaluation of solids handling at Wilson Creek RWWTP realized a life-cycle cost savings of $31.2M.
 The method will reduce truck traffic and more efficiently control odors.

 For the Princeton Lift Station and Force Main project, the District identified $6.1M in potential construction cost reductions by minimizing well depth, optimizing pump sizing, reusing existing odor control equipment, reducing force main size, and adjusting alignment to minimize tree mitigation and property acquisition costs.

-The Morrow Renewable High BTU Gas Plant at our 121 Regional Disposal Facility went online in December 2017 and is operated by Morrow Renewables.
-The methane produced by the landfill is harvested and converted to clean-burning renewable natural gas for energy production and other beneficial use.
-The District receives a royalty on the gas produced and a share of the revenue generated which goes toward reducing landfill operation costs.
+The Morrow Renewable High BTU Gas Plant at our 121 Regional Disposal Facility provides NTMWD a royalty – over $1 million in FY20 – on the gas produced and a share of the revenue generated which goes toward reducing landfill operation costs.

 Wastewater pipeline cleaning is critical to ensure installed capacity aligns with operational capacity.
 Typical approach is to clean all pipes as part of a systematic pipeline cleaning and inspection program.
 Our wastewater operations staff is using an innovative technology to inspect our pipelines using multiple sensors to detect condition and where cleaning is needed.
 We then clean only where needed.
 This reduced linear footage of pipe cleaning in FY18 from 66,842 ft to 4,719 ft, with a corresponding estimated savings of $1,242,460.